enightengale/feed_reader/README.md

 # How to open this project?

-Download this project and open the index.html file. you can also use this [link](https://enightengale.github.io/feed_reader/).
+Download this project and open the index.html file.
+You can also use this [link](https://enightengale.github.io/feed_reader/) to open the application.